 PaybondCapabilityError | Capability verification failed (invalid signature, wrong tenant, expired, revoked). |

-See Error handling for language-level patterns (retry policy, structured logging, circuit breakers).
+See Error handling for language-level patterns such as retry policy, structured logging, and circuit breakers.